craftercms/docs/source/by-role/system-admin/upgrade/upgrading-search.rst

     # Run in a different port
     ./upgrade-search.sh --port 9206 /path/of/install/to/be/upgraded --stay-aliveUpgrading 3.1.x -> 4.1.0 (from ES 6.x)

-Before beginning your upgrade, remember that the install you're upgrading needs to be running.
 Here are the steps to  upgrade your CrafterCMS  3.1.x install:

 #.
 Download the CrafterCMS version you'd like to upgrade to, and extract the files.
 #.
 Run the ``upgrade-search.sh`` script from your newly extracted files.